 The idea for a new, affordable, nature-based sulfate remediation system came from environmental engineer Jeffrey Hanson, an Iron Range native.
-Through a globe-spanning career, Hanson had addressed a variety of mining-related environmental issues and founded his own company, Clearwater Layline.
 When he returned to Minnesota in 2005, he brought a fresh eye to the sulfate problem.
-Over the next decade, Hanson conceived of a sulfate remediation process with three steps: biological reduction, chemical conversion, and removal.
+Over the next decade, Hanson conceived of a sulfate remediation process with three steps: biological reduction, conversion with iron, and removal.
 Along the way, other partners helped develop each part of the system.